-Over the last few years, personal medical devices have been used to monitor and transmit patient health data from home using the internet.
+Over the last few years, personal medical devices used at home have facilitated monitoring and transmitting patient health data from home using the internet.
 Devices part of the so-called "Internet of Medical Things" (IoMT) trend include insulin pumps, heart and glucose monitors, defibrillators, pacemakers, and more.

 These particular medical devices are meant to create efficiencies for both patients and healthcare professionals alike.
 However, according to Help Net Security, "researchers have identified a growing number of software vulnerabilities and demonstrated the feasibility of attacks on these products," leading "to targeted attacks to both individuals and entire product classes."